BenRoss92/CV/README.md

 #### Communicating

 As a volunteer at Noam, I lead activities and presentations for young adolescents with confidence and enthusiasm.
 I worked well in a team of twenty, exchanging feedback appropriately and engaging with over one hundred participants.
-As a Makers Academy student, I lead a retrospective for my cohort of twenty-five people and was praised by them and my teacher for leading the discussions and prompting engaging questions.
+At Makers Academy, I lead a retrospective for my cohort of twenty-five people and was praised by them and my teacher for leading the discussions and prompting engaging questions.
 I also mentored a junior student, providing clear explanations to help them learn.
 At The Angel Inn, I helped train new staff in a clear and patient manner.

 ## Other Qualifications